katiejduane/narrative-code/readme.md

 # Description
-I came up with this idea because I wanted opportunities to practice writing functions that used various array methods, as well as CSS animations.
+I came up with this idea because I wanted opportunities to practice writing functions that used various array methods to 'create' something for the user.
 Since I'm a writer and an artist, the idea of using JavaScript and CSS to create an aesthetic/narrative experience for the user really interested me.
-What I also enjoyed was the fact that I'd never built anything like this before, so it forced me to do a lot of reading, research, and problem-solving!
+What I also enjoyed was the fact that I'd never built anything like this before, so it forced me to do a lot of reading, research, and creative problem-solving!

 The 'lines' of each poem (there are four in use for this project) are written by me, but pulled, individually, based on user-input, to build a completely differet poem.

-Functions, intially, were all different so I could practice different array methods, but were later refactored into two functions that were used repeatedly.
-A stretch goal is to make the main poem generating function (ie the 'alternative' poem) recursive.
+Functions, intially, were all different so I could practice different array methods, but were later refactored into two functions that were used as needed with different data passed in.

 # Technologies
-- Vanilla Javascript, CSS, HTML, chroma.js
+- Vanilla Javascript, CSS, HTML
 - [Datamuse API](https://www.datamuse.com/api/)

 # Challenges & Solutions